guilhermesimoes/guilhermesimoes.github.io/_drafts/classes-considered-harmful.md

 That's right.
 If you import a class with 20 instance methods and you only use 1 method **everything gets bundled**.

+This is a recurring problem in the JavaScript ecosystem.

 https://marvinh.dev/blog/speeding-up-javascript-ecosystem-part-4/